Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems

 It can be extended to the general integer case by using a binary expansion of the integer variables.
 In the special case of $X_i \subseteq \mathbb{Z}^{k_i}$ for all $i$, simple no-good cuts are trivially non-NE-cuts. \end{thmparts} \end{remark}

-In the following, we derive sufficient conditions under which \Cref{algorithm:BC} (and, hence, the overall B\&C method) terminates in finite time when using the cuts introduced in \Cref{lem: Cut}.
-The following theorem provides an abstract sufficient condition.
+In the following, we derive sufficient conditions under which \Cref{algorithm:BC} terminates in finite time when using the cuts introduced in \Cref{lem: Cut}.
+Note that this is sufficient for the finite termination of the overall B\&C method as the set of feasible strategy profiles is bounded by our standing Assumption~\ref{ass:GeneralAss} and thus only finitely many nodes during the execution of our B\&C may appear.
+The following theorem provides an abstract sufficient condition for the finite termination of \Cref{algorithm:BC}.
 In the subsequent lemmas, we show that this condition is fulfilled for the important two special cases in which \begin{enumerate}[label=(\roman*)] \item the players' cost functions are concave in their own continuous strategies or \item the players' cost function only depend on their own strategy and the rivals integer strategy components. \end{enumerate}

 In order to state the promised theorem, we introduce the following terminology.
 Let us denote by

 the set of best responses to $x \in \FeasStrats$.
 Moreover, let us define the set of all possible best response sets by $\BRcom \define \defset{\BR(x)}{x \in \FeasStrats} \subseteq \powset(\FeasStrats)$, where we denote by $\powset(\FeasStrats)$ the power set of $\FeasStrats = \prod_{i \in N} X_i$.